ralphbean/presentations/fedmsg-devconf14.rst

 .. code:: bash

-   $ sudo yum -y install python-fedmsg-meta-fedora-infrastructure
+   $ sudo yum install python-fedmsg-meta-fedora-infrastructure

 With that, you can use the more fantastic options: